MindTheGap-ERC/CarboKitten.jl/docs/src/denudation/denudation.md

 ## How to use?

 In CarboKitten, you choose which type of the three approaches you apply.
-To do this, change the `erosion_type` in the input.
+Please see the examples to do this.

 In the `examples/denudation_coupled/` folder of the repository, you find `dissolution_run.jl`, `empirical_run.jl`,`physical_run.jl` for chemical dissolution, empirical denudation or physical denudation, respectively.
 These files use the sine curve as sea level curve input.
-The following values of the `erosion_type` argument are possible:
+The following values of the denudation approach argument are possible:

 - `NoDenudation` means no erosion, and is used for debugging only.
 - `Dissolution` means chemical dissolution.
 The default input parameters are: Temperature = 273K, precipitation = 1000 mm/yr, atmospheric $CO_2$ partial pressure = $10^{-1.5}*$ ATM, and reaction rate = 0.002 m/yr.
 - `PhysicalErosion` means physical erosion and sediments redistribution.
 The default parameters is erodability = 0.001 m/yr.
 - `EmpiricalDenudation` means total denudation calculated based on empirical relationship by Cl isotope observations.
 The default input parameter is: precipitation = 1000 mm/yr.

+You can change your denudation approach in `const DENUDATION`.

 After running the examples, it is recommended to use `denudation_plot.jl` to visualize the sediment accumulation curve and the associated stratigraphic columsn to check the validity.
 You can change two `const` as you wish.